AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 ### Define the `downloadFile` function

-Create a function that takes a URL and a file path as arguments, and downloads the file from the URL to the specified path (This step is only required for Node.js).
+Create a function that takes a URL and a file path as arguments, and downloads the file from the URL to the specified path.

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript, PYTHON" />